JayaAbirami/Ex.No.1/README.md

 ## 6. Future Directions
 - **Improved Efficiency**: Researchers are exploring ways to make LLMs smaller and more efficient, reducing their carbon footprint while maintaining performance.
 - **Continual Learning**: Efforts are underway to enable models to learn continually from new data without forgetting previously acquired knowledge.
-- **Interdisciplinary Applications**: Increasing collaboration between AI and fields like medicine, law, and education to create specialized models addressing domain-specific needs.

 ## Conclusion